Naereen/slides/2017_12__Presentation_Inria_Lille_SequeL_Seminar/slides.md

 \begin{figure}[h!]
 \includegraphics[height=0.80\textheight]{figures/main_RegretCentralized____env3-4_2092905764868974160.pdf}
-\caption{\footnotesize{Any such lower bound is very asymptotic, usually not satisfied for small horizons.
+\caption{\footnotesize{Any such lower bound is \alert{very asymptotic}, usually not satisfied for small horizons.
 We can see the importance of the collisions!}}
 \end{figure}

 ----